01 of 06

 For the first piece of foil, cut it flush with the corners of the glass (see photo on the left).

-Repeat Step 3 for one of the adjacent sides.
+Repeat step three for one of the adjacent sides.
 This time, miter the corner where the copper foil overlaps.
 Do this by folding the foil over as straight as possible (see photo on the right).
 Then, as if you are wrapping a gift, fold in the two sides.
 Cut the other end of the copper tape flush with the glass.

 Repeat this process for the remaining two sides, mitering both corners for the last piece of foil tape.Continue to 6 of 6 below.